halitbatur/awesome-todos-soltuion/README.md

 To authenticate future requests, another library can be used to read, and validate the JWT in the cookies.
 Some suggestions are [`passport-jwt-cookiecombo`](http://www.passportjs.org/packages/passport-jwt-cookiecombo/), [`express-jwt`](https://www.npmjs.com/package/express-jwt), and [`passport-jwt`](http://www.passportjs.org/packages/passport-jwt/).

+The user can be logged out by clearing the authentication cookie, thus deleting it from the client.

 ## Tests

 To successfully pass this lab, the tests will check the following: